Cos4Nostr4/SEBA-Team-19/README.md

 npm install   (only at first start) npm start

-## To start server
+## To start database
 mongod --dbpath database (once)
-(for WINDOWS cd to C:\Program Files\MongoDB\Server\3.4\bin> and run this command: mongod --port 27017 --dbpath "C:\data\db") (--dbpath can point to any folder, just make sure it exists) npm run build:server
+(for WINDOWS cd to C:\Program Files\MongoDB\Server\3.4\bin> and run this command: mongod --port 27017 --dbpath "C:\data\db") (--dbpath can point to any folder, just make sure it exists)
-(for WINDOWS cd to SEBA-Team-19 and use this command: "node_modules/.bin/ts-node" "server/src/server.ts")

 # Update Datebase on Windows
 "ts-node server/src/database/database-reset.ts"

+## To start server
+npm run build:server
+(for WINDOWS cd to SEBA-Team-19 and use this command: "node_modules/.bin/ts-node" "server/src/server.ts")

 ## Adding new dependencies
 delete package-lock.json